mateus-f-torres/warehouse/LEARNING.md

 ## Browser Storage
 Most of the usage will be centered around `Cookies`, `Web Storage`, `IndexedDB` and `Cache`.
-They all share the same global/group storage quota and default to temporary data, that is evicted by LRU policy ¹ when limits are reached.
+They all share the same global/group storage quota and default to temporary data, that is evicted by LRU policy¹ when limits are reached.
 Most of the time users choose to explicitly clear cookies and data, very rarely is data automatically cleared by the browsers.

 Some APIs are better for small short-lived data, while others are excellent for caching full files.
 A **tl;dr** approach would be `Cache` for files, `IndexedDB` for most data and `Web Storage` for very small strings, although `IndexedDB` is pretty low-level for most projects, so I suggest using a library.